K4-Ko/K4-Ko/README.md

 ## Hello 👋, you can call me Kako/Bruno:

-🚀 DevOps student | 💡 Tech Enthusiast | 🖥️ Tech Enthusiast
+🚀 DevOps student | 💡 Tech Enthusiast | 🖥️ Hardware lover

 🔭 I’m currently working on: Not in IT yet, but working towards it!